 They're the ones that unwittingly would cause a problem.

-Let me ask you I talked to Randy Levine of the New York Yankees on Friday.
+Let me ask you, I talked to Randy Levine of the New York Yankees on Friday.

-Uh I've known Randy a long time.
+I've known Randy a long time, great guy.

 That's my choice.